pnp/pnpcore/docs/articles/contributor/readme.md

 - Can implement event handlers which are used to (see the [Event Handlers](event%20handlers.md) page for more details):

   - Optionally customize the JSON to Model mapping via the `MappingHandler = (FromJson input)` handler
-  - Implement the API call for doing an Add operation via the `AddApiCallHandler = ()` handler
+  - Implement the API call for doing an Add operation via the `AddApiCallHandler = async ()` handler
   - Optionally implement API call overrides that allow you to update the generated API call before it's send off to the server.
-There are these handlers: `GetApiCallOverrideHandler = (ApiCall apiCall)`, `UpdateApiCallOverrideHandler = (ApiCall apiCall)` and `DeleteApiCallOverrideHandler = (ApiCall apiCall)`
+There are these handlers: `GetApiCallOverrideHandler = async (ApiCall apiCall)`, `UpdateApiCallOverrideHandler = async (ApiCall apiCall)` and `DeleteApiCallOverrideHandler = async (ApiCall apiCall)`
   - Optionally implement property validation (prevent property updates, alter values) via the `ValidateUpdateHandler = (ref FieldUpdateRequest fieldUpdateRequest)` handler

 - Model specific methods can be foreseen.
 These methods provide additional operations on the model class